Augmented Reality is more than Virtual Reality

 We will immediately e-mail you a download link for the resources (zip file, approx. 120 MB).

-If you think this material is of any value to you, please consider making a donation to Sea Shepherd.
+If you think this material is of any value to you, please consider making a donation to the Captain Paul Watson Foundation.

 first name: